esmf-org/esmf-org.github.io/_pages/regrid.md

 ### <a name="regridstatus-860"/> Status of Regridding Methods (covers release 8.6.0)

-Changes compared to previous releases are indicated by a purple border in the status tables.
-The only change is addition of the "Vector Regridding" option.
+Changes compared to previous releases are indicated by a purple border in the status tables below.
+The only change with this release is the addition of the "Vector Regridding" option.

 #### Online (integrated) Regridding
 ![Online Regridding Status](/assets/images/RegridStatusIntegrated_8_6_0.png)